Skip to main content

 12. Contact

-Security vulnerabilities: security@grailguard.io (see /.well-known/security.txt for coordinated disclosure policy)
+Security vulnerabilities: security@grailguard.io (see /.well-known/security.txt for coordinated disclosure policy under RFC 9116)

 Website: grailguard.io